-In order to encourage the growth and professional development of students interested in obtaining a degree in the areas of communication, the College Public Relations Association (CPRAM) will award one $1,000 scholarship to an undergraduate student entering or enrolled in an accredited two-year institution of higher learning and one $1,000 scholarship to an undergraduate student entering or enrolled in a four-year institution of higher learning.
+In order to encourage the growth and professional development of students interested in obtaining a degree in the areas of communication, the College Public Relations Association (CPRAM) will award three scholarships – one $1,250 to a 2020 high school graduate, one $1,250 scholarship to a student in an accredited two-year institution of higher learning and one $1,250 scholarship to an undergraduate attending a four-year institution of higher learning.

 Applicant must be in good standing and present three letters of recommendation from individuals connected to his/her academic institution.
 This includes college advisers, high school teacher/official, home-school teacher, etc. Students may be recommended by an active CPRAM member in lieu of, or in conjunction with, those listed above.

 Applicant must complete in full the attached application and return it to the CPRAM scholarship committee on or before the deadline of Feb.
 14, 2020.
 Application must be accompanied by letters of recommendation.